 Eating fish doesn’t have to taste fishy.
 This Parmesan crusted tilapia is perfect because it has a great crust, but the Parmesan adds a wonderful flavor to this fish.
 Tilapia is not a harsh or fishy fish, so you don’t have to worry about the fishy taste with this dish.

-I would suggest that you either cut one fish fillet in half or buy a smaller fillet than what you see pictured.
+NOTE: I would suggest that you either cut one fish fillet in half or buy a smaller fillet than what you see pictured.
 This could have fed both of us with some leftover.
-Unfortunately, I didn’t realize that it was going to be so much food, so I didn’t think to only cook one fillet at a time.
-Just keep that in mind as you grocery shop.
-Sometimes you don’t need the biggest tilapia fillets…a medium one will do just fine.

 Parmesan Crusted Tilapia